johannesjo/angular-example/README.md

 </example>

 ```
+Your components should work as usual and they get a nice source-view attached.
+If you want to add a little more Information, you can use the description-tag.
+Everything inside, won't be shown in the source-view.

 ## configuration
 There are also some defaults for you to set (if you like).
 You can do this by using the angularExample-provider:
 ```javascript